Holy Confucian Church: Economy

 The Holy Confucian Church is related to the Sanhe Ren'ai Cultural Foundation, the Shenzhen branch of the Sanhe International Group, headed by Zhang Hua.
-The foundation's purpose is the promotion of various forms of Confucianism, and it was established in 2013 with the endorsement of Gao Zhanxiang of Chinese Ministry of Culture and the care of the municipal government of Shenzhen and of the local comittee of the United Front Work Department of the Chinese Communist Party.
+The foundation's purpose is the promotion of various forms of Confucianism, and it was established in 2013 with the endorsement of Gao Zhanxiang of Chinese Ministry of Culture and the care of the municipal government of Shenzhen and of the local committee of the United Front Work Department of the Chinese Communist Party.
 Zhang Hua was the chairman of the church's administrative council at the time of its establishment.

 In order to develop independently from the support of unrelated sponsors, in 2010 the first local Confucian church established by Zhou Beichen in Shenzhen adopted a "sustainable development model", also termed the "Shenzhen model".
 The policy implies the self-support of the church through wedding and funeral rites, and through schools of "Confucian corporate culture" for business companies.
 The goal of the church is to provide non-profit services, and it offers education, rituals and other activities which are free of charge.
 The nationwide Holy Confucian Church established in 2015 aims to replicate the Shenzhen model all over China and abroad, and to form missionary institutes, community-oriented lecture circuits and Confucian schools.
 These objectives are financed by integrated social donations and funding members, contributions from local government for public services at Temples of Confucius, the church's own industrial platform, and other resources.